Secure Socket Layer

 This is also true with your ProductCart store, which uses SSL during the check out process only for the pages where payment and personal information is entered

-In ProductCart, you may use both a dedicated SSL certificate (issued specifically for your domain name ), or a shared SSL certificate, provided to you by your Web hosting company.
+In ProductCart, you may use either a dedicated SSL certificate (issued specifically for your domain name), or a shared SSL certificate, provided to you by your Web hosting company.
+ProductCart strongly recommends the use of a dedicated SSL certificate.

 Dedicated SSL CertificatesWhen you use a dedicated SSL certificate, the URL contains your domain name (e.g. https://www.mycompany.com).
 Dedicated SSL certificates have become quite affordable over the years, and are definitely the way to go.